 Now that it’s warm, it’s the perfect time to get your hands a little dirty and plant some native species!
 Plant vegetables or see what kind of pollinators you can attract with different flowers.

 .
 Pack up a lunch and head to your local nature park or a nearby green space.

 Make a bird feeder

 .
 Have old toilet paper roles?
-Paste on peanut butter and top with bird seed and hang your new bird feeder outside near a window!
+Paste on peanut butter, top with bird seed, then hang your new bird feeder outside near a window!

 Take pictures of nature.